aswinthomas/hello_python/oop basics/kotlin/README.md

 }
 ```

-3. Inheritance
-Inheritance is a mechanism where a new class is derived from an existing class.
+1. **Inheritance:** Inheritance is a mechanism where a new class is derived from an existing class.
 The new class is called a subclass, and the existing class is known as the superclass.
 It facilitates code reuse and can lead to an improvement in the logical structure of the code.
 Kotlin supports single inheritance from classes but can implement multiple interfaces.

 ```kotlin
 open class Vehicle(val make: String, val model: String)